Celidor/aws-labadmin/README.md

 This script performs the following actions:
 * Deletes access keys from users in named groups
 * Deletes MFA devices from users csa1 - csa14
+* Deletes static web sites built using S3 buckets using CloudFormation
 * Terminates EC2 instances built from the aws-security repository
 * Deletes ELBs built from the aws-security repository